PEOPLE HAVE BEEN ASKING SOME QUESTIONS PLUS I HAVE SOME RESOURCE LINKS FOR YOU BELOW.

 National Wildlife is a magazine that has a very competitive annual photography contest.

 Wyoming Wildlife is an award-winning monthly magazine published by the Wyoming Game and Fish Department.
 If you spend time photographing wildlife in Wyoming you should subscribe.
-They have an annual photo contest for images taken in Wyoming and the entire April issue is a photo essay using photos entered in the contest.
+They have an annual photo contest for images taken in Wyoming and they don't charge a fee for entering.
 This provides an opportunity for many photographers to get published.

 LOCATIONS FOR WILDLIFE PHOTOGRAPHY